-Tutu Etoile History
+Tutu Étoile History

-Tutu Etoile began from the passionate love of all things dance.
+Tutu Étoile and MensBalletCostumes.com began from the passionate love of all things dance.
 As a small child, I dreamt of the beautiful costumes that I would wear as a dancer.
 I began my dance training at the age of 6 in the Checchetti technique.
 I found myself quickly becoming one of the youngest to graduate from the highest level offered in the 1970's.
 Due to the strict body type requirements of the time, I opted to continue my dance training with my focus moving toward modern dance and classical jazz.
 Knowing what I wanted to do in life, I left high school early to continue my training at the prestigious California Institute of the Arts on full scholarship at the age of 16.

+After a forced retirement due to injury, I had the fortune to begin work in Houston Ballet's costume shop.
+This is where I honed my dance costume making skills.
 One day while working on the white and black lead swans in Ben Stevensen's production of Swan Lake, one of the principal dancers came into the shop, sat down beside me and asked, "Why isn't there a company that offers high quality rehearsal tutus"?
 And so the wheels began turning!

 My initial intention was to exclusively offer rehearsal tutus.
 However, soon after launching the company we very quickly realized there was a large requirement for custom undecorated and decorated costumes.
 The addition of costume pieces quickly happened within our first year.